sunifyre/edx-documentation/en_us/shared/course_features/cohorts/cohorts_setup_discussions.rst

 divided by cohort, follow the steps in the topic :ref:`Specify that All ContentSpecific Discussion Topics are Cohorted`.

-To make :ref:`only a few discussion topics divided by cohort, follow the steps in the topic <Specify Some ContentSpecific Discussion Topics as Cohorted>`.
+If you want only some content-specific discussion topics to be divided by cohorts, following the steps in the topic :ref:`Specify Some ContentSpecific Discussion Topics as Cohorted`.

 .. _Specify that All ContentSpecific Discussion Topics are Cohorted: